Tophet Wall Great Gable

 Our approach time today was circa 1 hour 45 minutes.
 Is it worth the bother?
 Absolutely!
 These crags are fantastic, full of outstanding climbs throughout the grade spectrum, so whatever your aspirations you will find a route to suit and enjoy.

 The views enjoyed from the Great Gable crags and the Napes area in particular are mind-bendingly beautiful, with a mix of lake, mountain, crag, and farmland far below.
 Breathtaking is too soft a word, let's instead go for 'Breathless' (an E9 in the Tophet Wall area).

-9 years ago I stood as the base of Tophet Wall with friend Tony McKenzie who was guiding a young lad up the route and I got to tag along.
+9 years ago I stood at the base of Tophet Wall with friend Tony McKenzie of IGuide who was guiding a young lad up the route and I got to tag along.
 I remember it being a fun and exposed route going through some wild terrain.
 This all came flooding back today.

 The 1st pitch has a 'run out' start but soon the good gear arrives and all is well.
 The 2nd pitch is bold to start but again the gear soon comes very good, with a few tricky moves.